HughesNet ServicesCheck Availability

 DecisionData.org presents information collected independently from official provider websites.
 We regularly update the site in an effort to keep this information up-to-date and accurate at all times.
 The offers that appear on this site are from companies from which DecisionData.org receives compensation.

 HughesNet is a satellite internet service provider operated by the telecommunications company Hughes Network Systems, which is an Echostar subsidiary.
-Although the company has been around in one form or another since the 1990s, HughesNet was officially launched under their current name in 2012, when Hughes Network Systems announced the new high capacity satellite internet service.
+Although the company has been around since the 1990s, HughesNet officially launched under their current name in 2012, when Hughes Network Systems announced the new high capacity satellite internet service.

-Getting internet service from HughesNet will be more expensive than other kinds of internet services, like DSL or cable.
+Getting internet service from HughesNet will be more expensive than other types of internet service like DSL or cable.
 As the largest satellite internet provider in the nation, HughesNet provides internet to rural communities where there simply isn’t another viable option, and their prices reflect this reality.
-The download speed is the same for all packages, so the main difference between each plan is the data cap.
-All packages require signing up for a 24-month contract.
+The download speed of 25 Mbps is the same for all packages, so the main difference between each plan is the data cap.
+All packages require signing a 24-month contract.

 HughesNet is focused on satellite internet service and does not offer other services like cable television.
 However, they are currently offering bundled packages through partner companies.

-As of February 2020, HughesNet has partnered with DIRECTV and Dish to provide bundled packages of internet and television.
-There is limited information about these packages online, and we recommend calling a HughesNet agent to find out more about pricing and availability.
+As of February 2020, HughesNet partnered with DIRECTV and DISH to provide bundled packages of internet and television.
+There is limited information about these packages online and we recommend calling a HughesNet agent to find out more about pricing and availability.

-HughesNet is available in all 50 states throughout the U.S. Their coverage extends to rural areas where there is little or no other internet access available.
+HughesNet is available in all 50 states.
+Their coverage extends to rural areas where there is little or no other internet access available.

 Like most internet service providers, HughesNet has their fair share of customer complaints.
-American Customer Satisfaction Index did not give HughesNet an individual score, but HughesNet’s parent company is listed over at the Better Business Bureau (BBB), and the BBB page does host a range of reviews on HughesNet internet.
+American Customer Satisfaction Index did not give HughesNet an individual score, but HughesNet’s parent company is listed at the Better Business Bureau (BBB) and the BBB page does host a range of reviews on HughesNet internet.